oscarsbologna07/AspNetCoreAddingAuthentication/README.md

 		- [ ] In the `Configure` method Before `app.UseMvcWithDefaultRoute();` call `UseAuthentication` on `app`.
 	- [ ] Create `AccountController`
 		- [ ] Create new controller `AccountController` in the `Controllers` folder
+			- The AccountController class should have the `authorize` attribute
 			- This should inherit the `Controller` class (you will need a using statement for `Microsoft.AspNetCore.Mvc`)
 		- [ ] Create private fields
 			- This should have a private readonly field of type `UserManager<ApplicationUser>` named `_userManager`